Center for Biblical Theology and Eschatology

 - Jesus said unto them, Verily, verily, I say unto you, Before Abraham was, I AM."

 This speaks of John the Baptist.
-But is John the baptist an angel?
-No, yet here we have that exact same word [aggelos] describing him.
-For John is a messenger of God, one who is "sent" with the glad tidings of God.
+But is John the Baptist an angel?
+No, and yet here we have that exact same word [aggelos] describing him because John was a messenger of God.
+John was one who was "sent" with the glad tidings of God.
 That is what the word very literally means.
-Again in James:
+Consider what we read in the book of James:

 - "For this is he, of whom it is written, Behold, I send my messenger [aggelos] before thy face, which shall prepare thy way before thee.